3ative/Motion-Sensing-Lights-With-Memory/README.md

 # Motion Sensing Lights With Memory

-A Simple setup to change the colour, or even run an effect when motion (or any trigger) is detected.
+A simple setup to change the colour, or even run an effect when motion (or any trigger) is detected.
 Then return the Light to its previous state.

-### Watch the step-by-step tutorial here: https://youtu.be/9BZuC-LA_XI
+> - ### Watch the step-by-step tutorial here: https://youtu.be/9BZuC-LA_XI

 ## Function Node Code:
 ```yaml